syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 # Fast Bitmap Series in WinUI Charts (SfChart)

-A fast bitmap chart displays a series of segments rendered using WritableBitmap.
+A fast bitmap series is a special kind of series that can render a collection with huge number of data points.
+A fast bitmap series displays a series of segments rendered using WritableBitmap.

 ## Fast Line Bitmap

 [`FastLineBitmapSeries`]() displays a series of line segments rendered using WritableBitmap.
-The advantage of FastLineBitmapSeries renders a million data point in a fraction of seconds.
+The advantage of FastLineBitmapSeries is, its renders a million data point in a fraction of seconds.

 The following code example shows how to use the fast line bitmap series: